tyrauber/mongodb-rails3-tutorial/README.md

 ### Model Associations

-In a relational database like MySQL, you may have One-to-Many or Many-to-Many assocaitions, through the use of 'belongs_to', 'many' and 'one' declarations.
-In a relational database, you could query these associations through a join.
-MongoDB doesn't have joins.

-In MongoDB, you store an array of ids as a key value to respresent the association.
+In a relational database, you may have One-to-Many or Many-to-Many associations.
+In Rails and ActiveRecord, these associations are made through the use of 'belongs_to', 'many' and 'one' declarations.
+In a relational database, you would query these associations through a join, but MongoDB doesn't have joins.
+In MongoDB, you store an array of ids as a key value to represent the association.

 For example, let's say we have a Movie model and an Actor model.
 An actor belongs to a movie and a movie has many actors.